Sjeiti/ronvalstarnl/src/data/markdown/post_multiple-properties-in-one-variable.md

 <!--
-  id: 1826
-  description: Multiple properties as variables can take up a lot of space.
-Here's a way to store them in a single variable using bitwise operations.
   date: 2013-01-22
   modified: 2021-03-02
   slug: multiple-properties-in-one-variable
   type: post
-  excerpt: Objects with multiple properties with each their own variable can get a bit messy.
-Here's a nice solution to store multiple properties in a single variable.
   categories: code, JavaScript
   tags: bitwise, and, or, pipe
-  metaKeyword: properties
-  metaTitle: Storing multiple properties in a single integer using bitwise AND
-  metaDescription: Multiple properties as variables can take up a lot of space.
+  description: Multiple properties as variables can take up a lot of space.
 Here's a way to store them in a single variable using bitwise operations.
 -->

 # Storing multiple properties in one integer using bitwise AND